t-cav/CTS-documention/README.md

 ### 4. Pygame Demos

 Steps:
-1. With pygame created, implement `socket.py` into pygame file
+1. With pygame created, implement `socket.py` into pygame file.
-2. Do this first (insert screenshot)
+2. Do this first (insert screenshot).
-3. Then put this here (insert screenshot)
+3. Then put this here (insert screenshot).
-4. Set threshold depending on input values
+4. Set threshold depending on data values.
-5. Set controls using if statement threshold
+5. Set controls using if statement threshold.
 6. Open Visual Studio BLANK project folder.
 7. Run BLANK file.
 8. Then, run pygame file.